 Step 2: Restart PowerShell

-⚠ Important: After applying the registry changes, you must close and re-open PowerShell (or start a new console).
+⚠ Important: After applying the registry changes, you must close and re-open PowerShell as admin.
 This action ensures that the new PowerShell process loads the updated registry settings.

 Step 3: Verify the Changes Manually